OutSystems/docs-odc/src/eap/extensibility/plugins/intro.md

 ## Installing a plugins and adding a public element to your app

 The plugins are available from the Forge repository.
-To use a plugin in your app, you need to install the plugin and add the plugin elements to your app.
+To use a plugin in your app, you first need to install the plugin to your organization and add the plugin elements to your app.

 To install a supported plugin from Forge: